pawan2299/EGME/README.md

 Then you can view cart, and order by cod .

-You can view site at https://shopping.pythonanywhere.com/
+You can view site live at https://shopping.pythonanywhere.com/